Department for Education

 And finally a special mention for Toby Langford who in Year 6 was told he would never be able to be successful in a secondary comprehensive and his parents were told to consider specialist provision.
 He obtained a 6, 3 5s and 2 4s and continues his dream of becoming a palaeontologist.

-Long Field Spencer Academy was inspected in February 2018.
+Long Field Spencer Academy was inspected in May 2023 by OFSTED.
 Click here to read the report.

 Performance Data 2021